basho/basho_docs/content/riak/ts/1.2.0/using/planning.md

 ## Anatomy of a Schema

-In order to create a working Riak TS table, you'll need plan your table out.
+In order to create a working Riak TS table, you'll need to plan your table out.
 Once created, your table cannot be changed.
 Here is an example Riak TS `CREATE TABLE` statement (broken across many lines for clarity):

 ```sql
 CREATE TABLE GeoCheckin